ABOUT THIS SITE

 What we are not

-We are not a telehealth platform, pharmacy, compounding pharmacy, clinic, or vendor.
-We do not process orders, issue prescriptions, provide consultations, or direct readers toward supply channels.
-We do not endorse any gray-market product and explicitly note the identity, purity, and sterility risks of non-trial retatrutide.
+This is no telehealth platform, pharmacy, compounding pharmacy, clinic, or storefront.
+It processes no orders, issues no prescriptions, runs no consultations, and points no reader toward a supply channel.
+It endorses no gray-market product and states plainly the identity, purity, and sterility risks of non-trial retatrutide.

-We are not affiliated with Eli Lilly or any clinical-trial sponsor.
-The content is independent editorial commentary on publicly available research — not promotional material, not funded by any pharmaceutical company, and not reviewed by the trial sponsor before publication.
+The docket is unaffiliated with Eli Lilly or any clinical-trial sponsor.
+Its contents are a reading of the published research — not promotional material, not funded by any pharmaceutical company, and not reviewed by the trial sponsor before publication.

-If you are seeking medical advice, treatment, or a prescription — speak with a licensed clinician.
-This site is a literature digest.
+Anyone seeking medical advice, treatment, or a prescription should speak with a licensed clinician.
+What this site keeps is a docket of the literature, nothing more.

 Editorial standards